coderefinery/manuals/workshop_playbook.md

 # Workshop playbook

-This page is work in progress based on https://hackmd.io/@coderefinery/2022-sep-ws-planning

 This page can be seen as a master to-do of things that need to be considered when planning a CodeRefinery workshop.
 It may also help with the organization of other workshops.